 I had a little more difficulty setting the LIME plug up with one of the controls than the other, but that might simply be operator error!

-Setting this up for our TV/DVD/etc already on one trailing 4-way trailing socket took all of about 5 minutes (having previously practised with the controls), with the sensor 'eye' temporaily lashed up (not using the sticky pad) hopefully out of the way of the youngest pair of hands in the house.
+Setting this up for our TV/DVD/etc already on one trailing 4-way trailing socket took all of about 5 minutes (having previously practised with the controls).
+The sensor 'eye' was temporaily lashed up (not using the sticky pad).
+It proved to be out of the way of the youngest pair of hands in the house.
 The sensor still works tucked away beside the TV, not in immediate sight.

 It seemed reliable after just a few days' use, even when our daughter turned everything off at the wall in confusion, and it only needed in effect the one extra push of the button to reprogram as suggested above.

-After a month or so we felt that it worked reliably, and is good in situations such as ours where the wall switch is not easily accessible.
+After a month or so we felt that it worked reliably.
+It is good in situations such as ours where the wall switch is not easily accessible.
 A simple well-designed product, bravo!

 PRODUCT RECALL NOTICE - LIME energy saving plug (Model ES1017)